Tag Archives: methodology

 STEP 1.Revision of Indirect Questions.

-Indirect questions were studied last year, so we will just do a quick revision with this video I have created using the free tool powtoon.com
+Indirect questions were studied last year, so we will just do a quick revision with this webiste I have created using AI.
+Click here or on the image

 If necessary, we will spend some minutes brushing up in two different ways